Our Review Process

 If you believe you may have had an episode of hypoglycemia or have noticed or exhibited reactive hypoglycemia symptoms, see your doctor.
 They'll inquire about your symptoms, medical history, and whether or not any members of your family have suffered from diabetes.
 Your blood sugar will be checked while you are experiencing symptoms and compared to a reading obtained after the symptoms have subsided.
 Most often, this is the way a diagnosis is obtained.
 A mixed-meal tolerance test, often known as a MMTT, may be required.
 You'll be given a sweet drink that will elevate your blood sugar levels and drive your body to produce more insulin as a result.
 During the following 5 hours, your blood sugar levels will be checked numerous times by the doctor to see whether your levels have dropped too low.
 If you do get the diagnosis of reactive hypoglycemia, do not take it lightly and make necessary lifestyle changes to avoid further complications to your health.

 The kind of treatment you get will depend on your reactive hypoglycemia causes.
 If you have diabetes, you should monitor your blood glucose levels.
 For patients with diabetes, a blood glucose level less than 70 mg/dL indicates that they are hypoglycemic.
 15 grams of carbs should be consumed, and your blood sugar should be checked after 15 minutes.
 If it's still below 70 mg/dL, you should consume another portion.
 Consult with your doctor to determine if you need a new treatment plan.
 The particular reason for your hypoglycemia will be determined by you and treated accordingly by your doctor.
 Suppose a medication or a tumor is causing your hypoglycemia.
 You may need a new medication or maybe surgery to correct the problem.
 If reactive hypoglycemia is caused by a medical condition, treatment will focus on treating or controlling the disease.
 This may include surgical removal of an insulinoma or, in the case of NIPHS, partial removal of the pancreas itself.
+Also know about sugar fasting range.

 The cause isn't always straightforward.
 Reactive hypoglycemia is most likely the consequence of your body producing an excessive amount of insulin after a substantial, carbohydrate-heavy meal.
 Scientists are baffled as to why, but your body may continue to produce additional insulin long after you've finished your meal, according to some theories.
 Because of the additional insulin, your blood glucose level drops below normal.
 Aside from tumors and alcohol, reactive hypoglycemia may occur as a consequence of surgical procedures such as gastric bypass or ulcer therapy, as well as various metabolic illnesses.
 If you're overweight, you're more likely to experience it.